umairansari92/Modern-Web-Application-Development/README.md

 </body>
 </html>
 Key Points:
-:first-letter targets the first letter of a block element (like a paragraph), typically used for creating a drop-cap effect.
+::first-letter targets the first letter of a block element (like a paragraph) for decorative effects.
-:first-line targets the first line of text within a block-level element, useful for emphasizing the start of a paragraph.
+::first-line targets the first line of text within a block-level element for emphasis or styling.
-:link, :visited, :active, and :hover are applied to anchor (<a>) tags to style links in various states (normal, visited, active, hover).
+:link, :visited, :active, and :hover are pseudo-classes used to style links (<a>) in various states (normal, visited, active, hover).
-:focus is often used to style form elements when they are in focus, providing a visual cue for user interaction.
+:focus is used to highlight elements, typically form fields or buttons, when they are focused by the user.
   # Chapter 13: Boxes

 ### 1. **Controlling the Size of Boxes**